From nonlocality quantifiers for behaviors to nonlocality quantifiers for states: Revisiting simple scenarios

 To start, we check the effect of the weight on the nonlocal volume for the simplest scenario, the $(2,2,2)$ scenario, also known as the CHSH scenario.
 The local set in this case has a simple structure, since there is only one family of Bell inequalities, and we expect that the plots for the entropy of entanglement, the nonlocal volume, and the $Q$-weighted nonlocal volume all have the same comportment if $Q$ is a continuous faithful nonlocality quantifier for behaviors.
 To test that we consider the family of states parametrized by:

 and plot the nonlocal volume (red) and the trace-weighted nonlocal volume (blue) in figure \ref{subfig:chsh_comp}.
 Both for the nonlocal volume and the trace-weighted nonlocal volume the maximum nonlocality is attained at the maximally entangled state.
-We can also see that the weighted version is smaller or equal the non-weighted version.
+We can also see that the weighted version is smaller or equal the non-weighted version considering a normalization using the maximum value for each curve.

 The next interesting scenario, the $(2,3,2)$ scenario, is not as trivial as the CHSH scenario.
 In figure \ref{subfig:3322_comp} the weighted and the non-weighted version are compared for the qubits states in the same parametrization \eqref{eq:parqubit}.